ycexiao/scikit-package/doc/source/release-guides/pypi-github.rst

       git checkout -b <version>-rc.<rc-number>
       git push upstream <version>-rc.<rc-number>

 #.
 Done!
-Once the tag is pushed, visit the ``Actions`` tab in the repository to monitor the CI progress.
+Once the tag is pushed, visit the :guilabel:`Actions` tab in the repository to monitor the CI progress.

 #.
 You will see that the GitHub Actions workflow is triggered and the package is built and uploaded to PyPI and GitHub.